-To conclude, we have shown the first poly-logarithmic algorithm for identifying $L_2$ heavy-hitters up to a $1\pm\epsilon$ precision, over sliding windows.
-Our result supplies another insight about the relations of the unbounded and sliding window model, for the central question of heavy-hitters.
-As the $L_p$-heavy-hitters problem is more difficult for larger $p$, and for $p>2$ there can not exist a poly-logarithmic solution, our algorithm provides a solution to the strongest $L_p$ norm with small memory.
+We have shown the first polylogarithmic algorithm for identifying $L_2$ heavy-hitters up to $1\pm\epsilon$ precision, over sliding windows.
+Our result supplies another insight about the relations between the unbounded and sliding window models, for the central question of heavy-hitters.
+As the $L_p$-heavy-hitters problem is more difficult for larger $p$, and for $p>2$ there cannot exist a polylogarithmic solution, our algorithm provides a small-memory solution for the ``strongest'' $L_p$~norm.

-Although our main concern was the $L_2$ norm, the algorithm can easily be extended for any $L_p$ with $0<p<2$.
-Moreover, a poly-logarithmic approximation of the top-$k$ problem in sliding window is immediate using our methods.
+Although our main concern was the $L_2$ norm, the algorithm can easily be extended for any $L_p$ with $0<p\le 2$.
+Moreover, a polylogarithmic approximation of the top-$k$ problem in sliding window is immediate using our methods.

-We have demonstrated that the tools shown in this paper can be applied to many other properties, if there exists a smooth function which is correlated to our target function.
-We have shown how to employ the same techniques in order to obtain a sliding window algorithm for the similarity and $\alpha$-rarity problems, which yields essentially the same memory bound as the current state of the art, yet the bound is for the worst case scenario.
-We expect that our method can improve the memory efficiency of many sliding-window algorithms when applied to other non-smooth properties.
+The tools shown in this paper can be applied to many other properties, if there exists a smooth function which is correlated to the target function.
+We have shown how to employ the same techniques in order to obtain an efficient sliding window algorithm for the similarity and $\alpha$-rarity problems, with essentially the same memory consumption as the current state of the art, however, our bound applies for the \emph{worst case} rather than holds only in expectation.
+We believe that our method can be used to improve the memory efficiency of many other sliding-window algorithms for non-smooth properties.